FlamemasterNXF/PeanutScript/Docs/COMPLETEOVERVIEW.md

 # Complete PeanutScript Overview
-PeanutScript like all languages has a semi-unique syntax.<br>
+PeanutScript, like all languages, has a semi-unique syntax.<br>
 Though some syntax may be familiar to users, other syntax may be confusing or totally new.<br>
 This guide aims to avoid any confusion by explaining *all* of the language's syntax!<br>
 ## Variables